natecostello/van_two_point_oh/electrical/battery/Battery_box_design.md

   * LHL 625D 01 at $3.66 per spring [from here](https://www.leespring.com/compression-springs).
 This could use up to 5/16 all thread.
 It would provide 12.394 PSI compressed solid at 100% SOC and 9.018 PSI at 0% SOC.

-* For 10 points of compression, the following springs meet the above requirements:
+* For 10 points of compression, the following spring (of many) meets the above requirement:

   * LHL 750C 01 at $4.93 per spring [from here](https://www.leespring.com/compression-springs).
 This could use up to 3/8 all thread.
 It would provide 10.786 PSI compressed solid at 100% SOC and 7.9458 PSI at 0% SOC.

-  * LHL 1000B 01at $5.97 per spring [from here](https://www.leespring.com/compression-springs).
-This could use up to 1/2 all thread.
-It would provide 10.375 PSI compressed solid at 100% SOC and 8.1595 PSI at 0% SOC.

-  * LHL 1000C 01at $6.40 per spring [from here](https://www.leespring.com/compression-springs).
-This could use up to 1/2 all thread.
-It would provide 14.924 PSI compressed solid at 100% SOC and 10.994 PSI at 0% SOC.

-  * LHL 750D 01at $5.53 per spring [from here](https://www.leespring.com/compression-springs).
-This could use up to 3/8 all thread.
-It would provide 13.002 PSI compressed solid at 100% SOC and 8.8709 PSI at 0% SOC.

 * For 8 points of compression, the following spring meets the above requirements: